cliche23/shell-deployer/README.md

 #### Optional Environment Variables

-- **DEPLOY_SSH_KNOWN_HOSTS**: If you need to bypass the SSH known hosts check or if you're deploying to a new server that isn't in your `known_hosts` file yet, you can specify the SSH known hosts directly with this variable.
-The script will append this information to the `known_hosts` file located at `$DEPLOY_SSH_PATH/known_hosts`.
+- **DEPLOY_SSH_KNOWN_HOSTS**: Use this variable to specify custom SSH known hosts when deploying to servers that are not already in your `known_hosts` file, or when there is no existing and/or persistent `known_hosts` file, such as when deploying from a continuous integration (CI) environment.
+When defined, the script will append the specified known hosts information to the `known_hosts` file located at `$DEPLOY_SSH_PATH/known_hosts`.
+This ensures secure SSH connections to new servers or under customized deployment conditions.
 - **DEPLOY_SSH_PRIVATE_KEY**: The actual SSH key as a string.
 This script dynamically creates an SSH key file at `DEPLOY_SSH_PRIVATE_KEY_PATH` and sets the correct permissions (`chmod 600`).
 This is useful for CI/CD environments where you might not want to store the private key on the filesystem or in the image.
 - **DEPLOY_SSH_PORT**: The port to use for SSH connections.
 If not set, the default SSH port `22` is used.
 This allows flexibility for deployments to servers configured to use non-standard SSH ports.
 - **DEPLOY_SSH_PRIVATE_KEY_PATH**: The path where the deployment script should store the SSH key used for the deployment.
 If not set, the script defaults to using `$HOME/.ssh/id_rsa`.
 This is critical if you're using a specific SSH key for deployment that isn't the default key.